 - Any UNL employee (faculty, staff, or student worker) who tests positive for COVID-19 should also promptly notify their direct supervisor.

-- UNL supervisors whose supervisee self-reports a positive COVID-19 test should promptly notify the UNL Public Health Advocacy Team at firstname.lastname@example.org or via text message at 402-266-6865.
+- UNL supervisors whose supervisee self-reports a positive COVID-19 test should promptly notify the UNL Public Health Advocacy Team, including the employee's name, at email@example.com or via text message at 402-266-6865, including employee name.

 - Students who test positive for COVID-19 should promptly notify their instructors to determine how to address any missed course activities or requirements.

 - Instructors, student support staff, or others to whom a student might report that they tested positive for COVID-19 should promptly notify the UNL Public Health Advocacy Team at firstname.lastname@example.org or via text message at 402-266-6865.
 Notifications should include the student’s full name and NUID, if available.

 - UNL supervisors or other employees who learn of a positive COVID-19 case should NOT notify anyone besides the UNL Public Health Advocacy Team of the community member’s positive status.
 This includes not notifying others that may share a workplace, classroom, or living environment with the individual who tested positive.
 Making such notifications is the work of the Public Health Advocacy Team and the Lincoln-Lancaster County Health Department.

 The Public Health Advocacy Team is a small number of UNL staff who interface with the Lincoln-Lancaster County Health Department to conduct coordinated contact tracing for the UNL community.
 The team is also a resource to help faculty, staff and students with a confirmed case of COVID-19 navigate school and work.

 The Public Health Advocacy Team will keep confidential the identities and health information of those who test positive, sharing information only as needed with LLCHD to coordinate contact tracing and with identified close contacts of the individual to notify of exposure.